IdentityPython/pysaml2/doc/howto/index.rst

 :Date: |today|

 Before you can use Pysaml2, you'll need to get it installed.
-If you have done it yet, read the :ref:`install`
+If you have not done it yet, read the :ref:`install`

 Well, now you have it installed and you want to do something.